readytogroove/readytogroove.github.io/_posts/newsletter/2016-01-11-are-your-periods-healthy.md

 A healthy period flow is bright red and clot-free, but I hear so many women complaining of gigantic clots and a flow so dark that it&rsquo;s almost black...eek!
 Why is that?

 Do you know what happens to blood when it sits still?
 It clots!
 If you&rsquo;ve ever donated blood, the blood bags always contain something called an anticoagulant, or a chemical that prevents the donated blood from turning into a gel and clotting.
 Heavily clotted menstrual fluid indicates flow stagnation, which can be a side effect of higher-than-normal estrogen levels.
 Being more active during your period can help you avoid some clots, even though I know going for a run is totally the LAST thing you want to do when you&rsquo;re on your period.

+Period problems are no joke.
+I struggled with severe pain, digestive issues, acne, depression, and anxiety for YEARS as a result of my super unhealthy periods.
+I finally realized that my period problems were the result of unhealthy hormone levels, so I worked to fix my hormones.
+Once I fixed healed my unhealthy hormones, my period problems disappeared...woohoo!
+I created Period Reset, Groove's badass 30-day program, to help you do the exact same thing. <a class="text-link" href="https://periodreset.readytogroove.com/">Check it out >></a>